MerlinSerlin/pokeapi-sdk-go/readme.md

 - **Retrieve Pokémon Data**: Fetch details about Pokémon, including their ID, name, abilities, moves, and more.
 - **Access Generation Information**: Get details about Pokémon generations, including main regions, abilities, moves, and species.

+Full API documentation can be found at [Poke API](https://pokeapi.co/docs/v2.html).

 ## Installation

 To use the PokeAPI SDK for Go, you need to import the package into your Go project.
 You can do this by running:

-Full API documentation can be found at [Poke API](https://pokeapi.co/docs/v2.html).

-## Getting Started

 ```bash
 go get github.com/merlinserlin/pokeapi-sdk-go